Nigel2392/doccer/docs_src/templates.md

     - `.PrivateKey`      - Private key for the server
     - `.Certificate`     - Certificate for the server

+- `.Object`           - The current object being worked on.

 - `.Menu`   - The menu items defined in the configuration file.
   (Otherwise automatically generated).